ox/vector/README.md

 # Vector

 Vector is a tiny library that implements a growing and shrinking array in C. It's fairly small and concise, and it offers just a handful of functions.
+It's named `vector` after the `Vector` container in C++, which introduced me to the idea of expanding arrays.

 ## EXAMPLE